 As part of a special retrospective project in June-July 2013 in collaboration with the Representative Church Body Library, almost 500 books and pamphlets relating to the history of the Church of Ireland were added to the Irish History Online database.
 This special project was completed by Conor Heffernan in association with Bernadette Cunningham and Raymond Refaussé.

 Summary report on additions to Irish History Online in 2014.

-Over 1,590 new items have been added to Irish History Online in the first 6 months of 2014.
+Over 4,000 new items have been added to Irish History Online since the beginning of 2014.

 Either of the two registered domain names www.irishhistoryonline.ie or www.iho.ie can be used.
 Irish History Online will continue to be available as a free service to users.